Understanding Laws in Georgia About Using Bicycles on Public Roads

 A final factor in bike accidents is poor road conditions.
 Cyclists who hit potholes can crash, and debris accumulating on the shoulder of the road can cause cyclists to crash or swerve suddenly to the left, directly into the path of oncoming vehicles.

-Injured Bicyclists May Seek Compensation for Damages
+Can Injured Bicyclists Seek Compensation for Damages?

 Some common reasons why a cyclist might be considered responsible for a bicycle accident include: